Boarders/slick-blog/site/posts/halting2.md

 _[_] {Γ} {ty} {tyB} body term = subst {Γ , tyB} {Γ} (sub term) body
 ```

-Next we can define the values of our language, that is those terms which a terminating
+Next we can define the values of our language, that is those terms which a program should
-expression should return, and the small-step operational semantics, giving each
+return if it terminates.
+Along with values we give the small-step operational semantics,
-possible choice of reduction that can take place within a term:
+giving each possible choice of reduction that can take place within a term:
 ```agda
 data Value : ∀ {Γ} {ty} → Expr Γ ty → Set where
   V-↦ : ∀ {Γ } {ty tyB} {body : Expr (Γ , tyB) ty }
     → Value (lam body)